F3-Nation/f3-nation-auth/auth-provider/README.md

 ## Overview

 Central authentication service for F3 Nation applications using Next.js, NextAuth, and Drizzle ORM with PostgreSQL.
-This service provides email-based authentication with verification codes sent via Twilio.
+This service provides email-based authentication with verification codes backed by PostgreSQL and delivered via SendGrid.

 ## Technical Stack